seamplex/feenox/README.markdown

 > ### News
 >
+> - First non-trivial large-deformation mechanical example: [NAFEMS GNL5
+>   “Large-deformation beam”]
+>
-> - FeenoX is now in Debian (sid) and Ubuntu 25.04!
+> - FeenoX is now in Debian (testing) and Ubuntu 25.04!
 >   You can install FeenoX from APT
 >
 >   ``` terminal